Fort Moultrie – Sullivan's Island, South Carolina

 In December of 1860 Union officer Major Robert Anderson and his troops were occupying the fort when they evacuated to Fort Sumter, about one mile off the Charleston harbor.
 Confederate soldiers then moved into Fort Moultrie to defend Charleston during the first battle of the Civil War.
 Major Anderson and his troops were defeated in the Battle of Fort Sumter, with Confederates firing from both Fort Johnson and Fort Moultrie.

 The United States Army occupied and maintained Fort Moultrie until 1947, though it was never again used in combat.
 Today Fort Moultrie is owned by the National Park Service as part of the Fort Sumter National Monument and is open to the public along with a visitor center.
-It is listed in the National Register as part of the Fort Sumter National Monument, which says the following:
+It is listed in the National Register as part of the Fort Sumter National Monument:

 Perhaps no area in America embraces the evolution of harbor fortifications as well as Fort Sumter National Monument, which includes both Fort Sumter and Fort Moultrie.
 Strategically located at the mouth of Charleston Harbor, the first Fort Moultrie was the scene of a victory on June 28, 1776 that prevented the British from quenching the American Revolution in its early stages.
 The second Fort Moultrie occupied almost the same site from 1794-1804 as war clouds in Europe posed numerous threats to America.
 The third Fort Moultrie, completed in 1811, played its most significant role during the Civil War.
 On December 26, 1860, Union Major Robert Anderson evacuated the fort to occupy the new Fort Sumter one mile southwest in Charleston Harbor.
 Fort Sumter was built as a defensive counterpart to Fort Moultrie.
 The guns at Fort Moultrie helped drive Major Anderson out of the fort during the opening of the Civil War, April 12-13, 1861.